Minor loss, pressure or head loss in pipe, tube and duct system components

 ξ = hminor_loss / (v2/ (2 g)) (4)

 The minor loss in components depends primarily on the geometrical construction of the component and the impact the construction has on the fluid flow due to change in velocity and cross flow fluid accelerations.

 The fluid properties - in general expressed with the Reynolds number - also impacts the minor loss.

 The head loss information about components is given in dimensionless form and the information is based on experiments.

-- Minor Loss Coefficient for Piping and Tube Components
+- Minor Loss Coefficients for Piping and Tube Components

 - Minor Loss Coefficients for Air Duct Components